-LEADING HAND JOB DESCRIPTION - MAINTENANCE
+LEADING HAND JOB DESCRIPTION - OPERATIONS

-A Leading Hand shall be an employee appointed by Management, who shall perform the following duties in addition to those of his, or her, classification:
+A Leading Hand shall be an employee appointed as such, who shall perform the following duties in addition to those of his, or her, classification:

-- (a) Be able to communicate with Supervisors and all personnel, and assist with the day-to-day work of other employees. - (b) Assist the Supervisor in day-to-day organising and controlling the use of resources in the most effective way to reach targets in a safe way. - (c) Be able to set up and assist in setting up equipment for production runs. - (d) Lead by example by following OH&S. procedures, plant procedures, and Company policies. - (e) Report any safety and/or Maintenance issues to Supervisor. - (f) Ensure all paperwork is correct and completed in accordance with Plant procedures. - (g) Assist in continuous improvement in Safety, Quality, Housekeeping, and Manufacturing.
+- (a) Be able to communicate with Supervisors and all personnel, and assist with the day-to-day work of other employees. - (b) Assist the Supervisor in day-to-day organising and controlling the use of resources in the most effective way to reach targets in a safe way. - (c) Be able to set up and/or assist in setting up equipment for production runs. - (d) Notify Maintenance in breakdown situations, and inform the relevant Supervisor as soon as practicable.

+- (e) Lead by example by following O.H. & S. procedures, plant procedures, and Company policies. - (f) Report any safety and/or Maintenance issues to Supervisor. - (g) Ensure all paperwork is correct and completed in accordance with Plant procedures. - (h) Assist in continuous improvement in Safety, Quality, Housekeeping, and Manufacturing. - (i) All Leading Hands appointed in the future (after July 2005) must have a Forklift Ticket.

-ACHIEVING TARGETS (REQUIREMENTS) - MAINTENANCE
+ACHIEVING TARGETS (REQUIREMENTS) - OPERATIONS

 - Ensure Safety standards are maintained.

 - Ensure Quality standards are maintained.

-- Be more efficient in changeovers of product (maintenance part of change-overs)
+- Be more efficient in change-over of product.

-- Be proactive in ensuring equipment is maintained and lasts longer between failures.
+- Be vigilant in Manufacturing process.

 - Be aware of excess waste and spillage.

+- Be more efficient in car change-overs at the Press.

 - Be more diligent in the workplace.

 - Pursue 100% delivery performance.

-- Ensure everything is ready in advance of product changeover i.e. materials, moulds, spares.
+- Ensure everything is ready in advance of product change-over ie materials, moulds, backing plates, packaging, etc.

+- Minimise damage to kiln cars through the drying and firing process.

-- In breakdown, or stoppage, get the job done promptly to ensure production downtime is minimised.
+- In breakdown, or stoppage, situation be reactive in the use of resources, ie set up for next product, housekeeping, etc.

+- Dragging line to change-over kiln cars and pallets more efficiently.

 - Ensure continuous production.

 - Improve timekeeping.

-- Improve Green and Fired rejects by ensuring equipment is well maintained.
+- Improve Green and Fired rejects.